calma76/ioBroker.lgtv-hdcp/README.md

 ## Usage:

 1.)
-Install the adapter through ioBroker admin interface.
+Download the adapter from Github.

 2.)
-In the adapter config input the ip adress of your LG WebOS TV.
+In the adapter config input the ip adress of your LG TV.

 3.)
 Start the adapter